M1 Updates & Revisions Online Course

 LEARNING OBJECTIVES: By course completion, participants will be able to:

-- Synthesize key business and marketing updates and strategies into their current clinical practice.
+- Incorporate 3 key business and marketing updates and strategies learned in this course into their clinical practice

-- Develop a plan of care integrating the complete Graston Technique® therapy protocol which includes assessment, treatment strokes with unique Graston Technique® branded instruments, exercise, and reassessment.
+- Develop a plan of care including all 4 components of the complete Graston Technique® therapy protocol

 Todd R. Lugar, President & CEO

-Todd R. Lugar became President & CEO of Graston Technique, LLC (GT) in May 2013 and directs the strategic development and overall growth of the company.
-Prior to assuming the leadership role at GT, Lugar enjoyed a diverse career that included several executive positions with mid-sized manufacturing and distribution companies, including 11 years with Thomas L. Green & Company, his family's 120-year-old manufacturing firm.
-Read More.
+Todd R. Lugar became President & CEO of Graston Technique, LLC in May 2013 and directs the strategic development and overall growth of the company.

 CANCELLATION & REFUND POLICY: Participants will have 30 days from the date of enrollment to complete the course.
 If a participant fails to complete the course within 30 days of enrollment they must re-register for the course at full price.
 If for any reason a participant should need to cancel their enrollment, they must cancel prior to starting the course.
 In the event of cancellation a refund will be credited to the participant minus a $20 administrative fee.